Het-07/Sentiment-Analysis/README.md

 * Deployment: Once the model is trained and evaluated, deploy the sentiment analysis-based recommendation system in a production environment.
 Monitor its performance, gather user feedback, and make necessary updates and improvements as required.

 ## Note:
-I have upload my Jupyter Notebook for both sentiment analysis and recommendation model for your reference.
+I have upload my Jupyter Notebook for both sentiment analysis and recommendation model for your reference.<br>
 Moreover, I have uploaded sample data - both raw and cleaned data.